GraceGuideAI/graceguide-mvp/README.md

 ```

 Running `npm run build` before installing packages will fail because Vite
 and other dependencies are not yet available.
-Either install them first as
+Either run `npm install`
-shown above or use `npm run build` or the helper script
+first or use `npm run build` or the helper script `./scripts/build_frontend.sh`.
-`./scripts/build_frontend.sh`; both trigger a `prebuild` step that installs
+Both commands trigger a `prebuild` step that runs `npm ci`, automatically
-the dependencies automatically.
+installing any missing packages.

 ## Environment variables